DevExpress/XAF-Blazor-Kubernetes-example/README.md

 ENTRYPOINT ["dotnet", "XAFContainerExample.Blazor.Server.dll"]
 ```

 You can also generate such a file in Visual Studio.
-Right-click the **YourApp.Blazor.Server** project and select **Add | Docker Support**.
+Right-click the project (**YourApp.Blazor.Server**) and select **Add | Docker Support**.
 Note that you need to move the created `Dockerfile` up to the root solution folder.

 ![Docker support](/images/docker-support.png)